Nyanyan/Egaroucid/web_resources/en/technology/index.md

 ## Benchmarks

 I used 2 benchmarks for evaluating Egaroucid.
 The first one is [The FFO endgame test suite](http://www.radagast.se/othello/ffotest.html).
 This test is for the speed of endgame complete search.
-The second one is the matches against old versions of Egaroucid and [Edax 4.4](https://github.com/abulmo/edax-reversi/releases/tag/v4.4).
+The second one is the matches against old versions of Egaroucid and [Edax](https://github.com/abulmo/edax-reversi/).
 To test the strength of its evaluation function, I used no book, and used [XOT](https://berg.earthlingz.de/xot/aboutxot.php?lang=en) for the starting positions.

 ### The FFO endgame test suite